 Undercapitalized but growing companies may restructure their capital to secure cash to expand their operations.
 The cash to support growth can come from reduced servicing costs if lower interest rates are available or from increasing leverage by putting proceeds of a loan to work in the company.

 Owners looking to retire can utilize dividend recapitalization as one means to secure additional liquidity from the business.
 Under the right conditions, the company can leverage the dividend payment as new debt in order to pay the retiring owner or exiting investor.
-An Employee Stock Option Plan uses a similar mechanism to secure debt to fund owner liquidity (Link to ESOP product sheet).
+An Employee Stock Option Plan uses a similar mechanism to secure debt to fund owner liquidity.

 Companies looking to stabilize their financial structure can benefit from capital restructuring that will help retire excess debt.
 Substituting old debt with newer, lower interest rate loans can alleviate some stress from high interest debt and ultimately pad the bottom line.